mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 ## Translating strings

 When a string is selected in the sidebar, users can input a translation using the editor available in the middle of the page.
-Note that, if the string already has an approved translation or pending suggestion, the editor will be prepopulated with text that the user can modify.
+Note that, if the string already has a [translation](glossary.md#translation), the editor will be prepopulated with text that the user can modify.

 Depending on the current translation mode, the UI will look slightly different.